 Stack Overflow is great for getting a very quick, answer to a specific problem, but often not so great about education and explaining why things are hard.
 IP Spoofing is a security concept and something that every security person should be aware of how it really works.
-The teams that I work with, and are most concerned with making HTTP requests & responses to specific web applications.
-As I said before they’re very good at it.
-With the advent of more high level languages, API’s and libraries to abstract all of this away how do we really spoof an IP address to be begin with?
+The teams that I work with are most concerned with making HTTP requests & responses to specific web applications.
+As I said before, they’re very good at it.
+With the advent of more high level languages, APIs and libraries to abstract all of this away, how do we really spoof an IP address to begin with?

 OSI Layer Model

 A key component to understanding how to actually spoof an IP address is one needs to have a vague understanding of the Open Source Interconnection 7 layer model.
 This is a model that describes how a computer takes a request from a web browser or some other application at the application layer and goes out, to the network to fetch the data and bring it back.
 It’s important to understand that approximately 98% of all active web development going on today takes place at the application layer or layer 7 of the OSI model.
 Your web browser, ftp client, mail client, or custom application all live at layer 7 in the model, for the most part and they’re all going to make a high level request over one protocol or another.
 In C#, typically they are used for making such high level requests.

 When a request for a web page such as